aragon/hack/docs/guides-buidler-migration.md

 Truffle 5 is using Web3.js `1.2` instead of `0.20`, which comes with a few changes:

 - [PromiEvent](https://web3js.readthedocs.io/en/v1.2.0/callbacks-promises-events.html) objects.
-- Addresses are now mixed-case instead of lowercase.
+- Addresses are now mixed-case instead of lower-case.
 - Many Web3 utility functions have been moved to [web3.utils](https://web3js.readthedocs.io/en/v1.2.0/web3-utils.html)
 - Numbers returned directly from Web3 are now strings.
 - Functions that return multiple values now return an object with both named and indexed keys.